 And I maintain some hope that the gods are external, real.
 I remain on the line between theism and atheism.

 So I wonder, is there enough common ground here that we are effectively practicing the same spiritual path?

 Can formalizing it help others?
 Is this a path that can even be organized, or is it too individualistic?
 Are there practices that can help people reach and make peace with their doubt, and does it require crisis?

-Our guiding light is a certain inner honesty: about the value of our experience, about what we know and what we don´t.
+Our guiding light is a certain inner honesty.
+We are honest about what we know and what we don’t.
 If this is the future of religion, what can we do to be on the leading edge?